fklose/Tetris/README.md

 This can be avoided by filling in horizontal lines which makes them disappear.

 ### Who will use it?
-Really anyone that likes to play *Tetris* and is looking for an offline version of the game.
+Really anyone that likes to play Tetris and is looking for an offline version of the game.
 The most popular version right now is found on an online website called Jstris, and I have yet to find a good offline version of the game for myself.

 ### Why is this project of interest to you?
-I enjoy playing *Tetris* and would like to be able to play the game offline, since there are no good offline versions.
+I enjoy playing Tetris and would like to be able to play the game offline, since there are no good offline versions.

 ## Phase 1:
 ### User Stories
 1. As a user I want to be able to see the highscores.
-2. As a user I want to be able to see the next Tetrominos in queue.
+2. As a user I want to be able to add my own score to the list of highscores.
-3. As a user I want to be able to have some keyboard controls.
+3. As a user I want to be able to see the next Tetrominos in queue.
-4. As a user I want to be able to
+4. As a user I wanto to be able to pull the next Tetramino from the queue.

 ## Appendix